andrewjk/torpor/README.md

 # Torpor

-Yet another JavaScript framework, designed for simplicity and completeness.
+Torpor is a full-stack JavaScript framework that aims for simplicity and completeness.

 🚧 WARNING: WORK IN PROGRESS 🚧